 - Sending them a LinkedIn InMail

 - Adding them as a connection on LinkedIn

 - Going to their blog and commenting

-This is a pretty long list of the possibilities that await you with social media outreach.
+This is a pretty long list of possibilities that awaits you with social media outreach.
 You may see a trend – acting like a person, not a company.
 These are all targeted, one-on-one interactions that are distinctive to social media.
-By targeting specific customers based on their interests and desires undoubtedly means a higher conversion rate than going around and knocking on doors.
+Targeting specific customers based on their interests and desires undoubtedly means a higher conversion rate than going around and knocking on doors.

 Building a human relationship with your customer is extremely important, and now social media provides us with the ability to.
 Zappos has taught us a lot about creating the ultimate client experience.
-Building a relationship with your customers allows them to form a bond with your company.
+Building a relationship with your customers allows them to bond with your company.
 This personal attachment allows your customers to become your brand advocates, promoting your product with their own added enthusiasm.
-This is the most important, yet untapped, attribute of social media outreach.
+This is the most critical yet untapped attribute of social media outreach.

 It may take some time to shift people’s mindsets.
 As a marketer, you may feel these tactics don’t scale well, but reaching out on social media in a systemized way can be very quick.
 It doesn’t take long to favorite a Tweet or start a conversation, especially if it can be automated.
 Compare this with the time it takes to make a cold call or send a personal email, and you’ll find this strategy can scale pretty well.
 With higher conversion rates, you also can spend a bit more resources on this strategy and channel.